PdxCodeGuild/Full-Stack-Day-Class/notes/django-init.md

 In `DJANGO_APP_NAME/conftest.py` put the contents of [this pytest configuration file](/demos/example_conftest.py).

-You can then run tests with `pytest` or in PyCharm by selecting a "Python tests -> py.test" run configuration and selecting your Django application root as the "target".
+You can then run tests with `pytest` or in PyCharm by adding a "Python tests -> py.test" run configuration and selecting your Django application root as the "target".

 ## 6. Create Templates Directory